dapierce/dapierce.github.io/content/blog/2023-03-01-new-website.md

   - web development
 ---

+It's 2023 and you need your own website.
+Today, there are enough free tools online that you can entirely build yourself a new website, host it and maintain it completely through a web browser.
+---

-The modern web has mostly become 3-5 websites the past couple decades.
-They are powerful websites that most who use the internet frequent, and arguably the easiest way for someone to make a name for themselves.
+The modern web has mostly become four websites the past couple decades.
+They are powerful websites most everyone frequents, and arguably the easiest way for someone to make a name for themselves.
+But they are also controlled by megalomaniacs who value unlimited growth above your content and space.

 But there will always be a place for your own unique presence that cannot be controlled by someone else.
 A place that you can really make your own.
-And in 2023, there are enough free tools online that you can entirely build yourself a new website, host it and maintain it completely through a web browser.

 My website is largely built and maintained *within* the browser, and although I keep a copy of the repository on my own hard drive, ultimately most of my time spent on it has been remotely.
 I'm going to walk through how I do it.